J-F-Liu/pom/doc/article.md

 | skip(n)        | Skip *n* symbols.                        |
 | call(pf)       | Call a parser factory, can used to create recursive parsers. |

-There are functions to create basic parsers.
+These are functions to create basic parsers.

 | Parser Combinators | Description                              |